jicowan/containerized-hybrid-node/README.md

   value: '443'
 ```

-And finally, I had to disable the healthchecks for the cilium agent.
-Once I did that, all of the containers started and ran without interruption.
+And finally, I disabled the healthchecks for the cilium agent.
+Once I did those things, all of the containers started and ran without interruption.